emissary-ingress/emissary/user-guide/downloads.md

 2. Find the file and move it to the repository where your Ambassador Edge Stack files are located.
 3. To run `Edgectl` you must first make it an executable.
 Do so with the following command: `chmod a+x edgectl`
 4. The file is now executable, but MacOS will not allow you to run it.
 You will see "Permission denied" when you run the following command: `./edgectl login <your IP>`
-5. To allow permission, go to  MacOS System Preferences > Security & Privacy > "Allow Apps downloaded from" > App Store.
+5. A warning popup will appear.
+Click the "Okay" button.
+Then, to allow permission, go to  MacOS System Preferences > Security & Privacy > "Allow Apps downloaded from" > App Store.
 You may need to unlock with your password to change this setting.
 6. Click the "Allow Anyway" button that is present.
 7. Return to the command line tool and run `./edgectl login <your IP>`
 8. When the Warning dialog appears, click the "Open" button.